-It’s funny how movie titles stick in the impressionable side of my brain, becoming an exercise in conversion to design and decor dilemmas.
-Hang ‘Em High is a 1968 western starring Clint Eastwood.
-It is not the standard rule of thumb for hanging art and decorative accents.
+It’s funny how movie titles stick in the impressionable side of my brain, becoming an exercise in conversion to interior design and decorating application.

 “Learn the rules like a pro, so you can break them like an artist.”